tomeraviv/FastMissionControl/README.md

 ## What It Does

 - Opens a fast custom Mission Control-style overview **that Does Not Stutter**.
-- Has better window selector layout than Misson Control, **reducing mouse travel**.
+- Has better window selector layout than Mission Control, **reducing mouse travel**.
 - Shows the **Full Window Title, Name and Icon** without having to mouse over.
 - Shows still and low-FPS live previews for windows.
 - Includes a desktop action and app shelf behavior.
-- Fixes decade old known Misson Control bug where closing / opening windows while animating cause ghost selector boxes and layout shifts
+- Fixes decade old known Mission Control bug where closing / opening windows while animating cause ghost selector boxes and layout shifts

 ## Status